Clear Thinking In Uncertainty

 But they are still interpretations.

-And interpretations shape decisions.
+And interpretations shape your decisions.

 First Reactions vs Thoughtful Responses